david8862/keras-YOLOv3-model-set/README.md

                         Total training epochs, default=250 --multiscale          Whether to use multiscale training --rescale_interval RESCALE_INTERVAL
-                        Number of epoch interval to rescale input image, default=10
-  --model_pruning       Whether to use model pruning for optimization --label_smoothing LABEL_SMOOTHING
+                        Number of iteration(batches) interval to rescale input image, default=10 --model_pruning       Whether to use model pruning for optimization --label_smoothing LABEL_SMOOTHING
                         Label smoothing factor (between 0 and 1) for